Overview

 The password is stored in base 64 encoded XOR or for a visual (Base 64(XOR(Password))).
 Our entered password is XOR’d and then Base64’d and compared to the stored encoded password string and if they equal we are granted access.

-One important thing is that the string EC4F2208-9E0A-491F-B8E5-813118127C37 is the key that XOR uses to encrypt. so we have to use that in our decryption input and specify our key is UTF8.
+is the key that XOR uses to encrypt. so we have to use that in our decryption input and specify our key is UTF8

 We can check if this works by inputting our new decoded string into the application.